geetesh/sf30_node/README.md

-This is ROS node for [sf30 rangefinder](http://www.lightware.co.za/shop/en/4-drone-altimeters)
+This is a ROS node for [sf30 rangefinder](http://www.lightware.co.za/shop/en/4-drone-altimeters)